 Learn the provider's issuer URI.
 This is where the gcloud CLI or Google Cloud Console sends authentication requests.

-Give the provider the redirect URLs for the gcloud CLI and Cloud Console.
+Give the provider the redirect URLs for the gcloud CLI and Google Cloud console.

 Establish a client ID and client secret.
-The gcloud CLI and Cloud Console both use this client ID/secret to authenticate to the OpenID provider.
+The gcloud CLI and Google Cloud console both use this client ID/secret to authenticate to the OpenID provider.

 Establish a custom scope and claim for security groups.
 In general, you should define your cluster RBAC policies based on groups instead of users to make the policies more stable and auditable.
 Most OIDC providers include group claims in ID tokens if proper scopes have been requested.
 Specific group claims and scopes differ across OIDC providers, so establishing these provider-specific scopes and claims require customization.